-One of the main reasons that people read is for pleasure.
-During a recent survey, 98 percent of respondents stated that they read for pleasure, whilst a further 29 percent read to keep up with current events.
-The most common form of regular reading materials were novels/fiction books, whilst non-fiction books and newspapers also remain popular.
-In contrast, only 11 percent of respondents to the survey in 2017 stated that they read poetry on a regular basis.
+One of the main reasons that people choose to spend their precious free-time reading is genuine enjoyment and entertainment.
+During a recent survey, 98 percent of respondents stated that they read for pleasure, whilst a further 29 percent indicated that they read in order to keep up with current events.
+The most common form of regular reading materials were novels and fiction books, whilst non-fiction books and newspapers also remain relatively popular.
+Poetry is one form of literature that hasn’t yet been able to find its place in the mainstream of today’s society, with only 11 percent of respondents stating that they read it on a regular basis.

-One of the main ways reading habits in the U.S. have changed is the way in which Americans access news.
-In the age of the internet and instant news alerts, gone are the days when people have to consult their daily print newspaper to read what is going on in the world.
-As a result, the average number of readers of any daily newspaper has drastically declined from over 105 million in 2008 to 63.1 million in 2017.
+Perhaps the key way in which reading habits in the U.S. have changed is the medium through which Americans access news.
+In the age of the internet and instant news alerts, gone are the days when people have to consult their daily print newspaper to follow what is going on in the world.
+As a result, only 19 percent of people report reading local newspapers often, and a whopping 27 percent state that they don’t read them at all.
 Those who do read newspaper media, however, remain loyal to print, with 51 percent reading print only, in comparison to five percent who access newspaper media only on the internet.